 Finally, the state’s central location makes it easy for students to find internships and jobs with companies located throughout the Midwest.
 With its strong engineering workforce and abundance of job opportunities, it’s no wonder that Illinois is such a popular destination for engineering students.

 Illinois is home to many highly respected engineering programs, making it a great choice for students looking to pursue a degree in this field.
-There are a number of different engineering disciplines available at the undergraduate and graduate level, so interested students have the opportunity to find a program that matches their interests and career goals.
+There are many different engineering disciplines available at the undergraduate and graduate levels, so interested students have the opportunity to find a program that matches their interests and career goals.

 Let’s discuss some of the most popular graduate degree programs for engineers in Illinois and highlight the various concentrations and specializations.